-“A key priority for the Division of Human Resources is to attract women and men into the organisation who bring a diversity in experience, language, nationality and skills – and in so doing, UNHCR will make every effort to also close gender gaps, comments” Karen Farkas, Director of Human Resources Management.
+“A key priority for the Division of Human Resources is to attract women and men into the organisation who bring diversity in experience, language, nationality and skills – and in so doing, UNHCR will make every effort to also close gender gaps, comments” Karen Farkas, Director of Human Resources Management.

-“With very little we can make a big difference,” says Millicent Mutuli, Deputy Director Africa Bureau in Geneva.
+“With very little, we can make a big difference,” says Millicent Mutuli, Deputy Director Africa Bureau in Geneva.

 AWAKE AT NIGHT

 A Podcast with Melissa Fleming